hlnd/nrf51-pure-gcc-setup/README.md

 This was started (long) before the official SDK got GCC support, but I've kept maintaining it, since I don't really like the official Makefiles...

+The currently supported SDK version is 6.0.0.
+Support for some other versions are available as branches.

 Usage
 -----
 Make a pure-gcc subfolder in your project folder (i.e. alongside the